 - Q3 | New Systems for Experience Accountability: We deepen our focus on the systems that sustain experience leadership—accountability, measurement, and governance—ensuring outcomes are owned and defensible.

-- Q4 | From Framework to Field Use: The year culminates in the definition of the DXC Experience Advantage Operating Model and Role Navigator—a practical guide exclusively for members to navigate their role scope, performance, and growth in the AI era.
+- Q4 | From Framework to Field Use: The year culminates in the definition of the DXC Experience Advantage Operating Model and Role Navigator—a practical tool exclusively for members to navigate the success factors of their roles at increasingly levels of influence and accountability.

 If you are a senior design or experience executive at an inflection point—where expectations are rising fast, and more questions arise than answers, we've set up a robust program to address these challenges alongside a group of VP to C-Level design executives of global enterprises in our membership program.